The key points of the CDC’s latest mask guidance:

 Campus mask distribution information

 - Marquette has disposable masks and non-medical grade N95 respirator masks for voluntary use available at the AMU Information Desk and Raynor Memorial Libraries.
-Each college and residence hall also has a limited supply of masks to distribute.
+Each college, school and residence hall also has a limited supply of masks to distribute.

 Campus mask ordering information